mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 date: '2024-04-21 21:45:00'
 ---

-# Red River Gorge - Swift Camp Creek Trail
+# About the Red River Gorge

 The [Red River Gorge Geological Area](https://www.fs.usda.gov/recarea/dbnf/recreation/recarea/?recid=39458), located within the Daniel Boone National Forest in Kentucky, is a breathtaking natural wonder renowned for its rugged sandstone cliffs, lush forests, and abundant recreational opportunities.
 Encompassing over 29,000 acres of pristine wilderness, the Red River Gorge is a haven for outdoor enthusiasts, offering a diverse array of activities such as hiking, rock climbing, camping, fishing, and wildlife viewing.